Unicorn

 This explains the strange tales claiming that a unicorn is strong & fierce, but becomes soft & tame in a virgin’s lap, and has to be fenced in.
 Those smutty spooks!

 It’s uncertain what language the unicorn was invented in.
 Since the specific horned-horse unicorns are medieval symbols, I’d suggest it’s some European language.
 Mythical creatures with horns are plenty though, so there may well be unrelated earlier puns in different languages.
-The Bible also mentions a critter called ראם rˀm, translated as “aurochs” / “rhinoceros” / “unicorn”.
-But that word has nothing to do wth uni or horn, so it seems the unicorn translation was slapped on later.

 As for the puns:

 - The unicorn is called חד קרן ḥd-qrn in Hebrew & Aramaic.
-The pun shifts the D onto the 2nd word, and treats H & N as prefix & suffix.
+The main pun shifts the D onto the 2nd word, and treats H & N as prefix & suffix.

 - The unicorn has a very pointy horn, because Hebrew הדקרן h-dqr-n means “piercing” & “stabbing”.